D2KLab/music-chatbot/README.md

     io.js
 ```

-- [`bot.js`](./bot.js) is the core file of the bot.
+- [`bot.js`](./bot.js) is the entry point of the node application.
 It contains the code to declare the fundamental libraries, to start the RTM, and to load the hears methods.

 - [`spell-checker-middleware.js`](./spell-checker-middleware.js) is the custom module to perform the spell-checking before sending the received sentences to the NLP.